 How Does Cool Sculpting Work?

 Cool Sculpting works by eliminating fat cells.
-When the cooling technology penetrates the skin, it damagess the fat cell’s membrane.
+When the cooling technology penetrates the skin, it damages the fat cell’s membrane.
 Once the fat cell is damaged, it can no longer appropriately function or store fat.
-Once destroyed, the cellwill die and process out of the body as waste.
-The process is known as Cryolipolysis and can take several weeks after treatment to fully work.
+The cell dies and processes out of the body as waste.
+The method of fat reduction is known as Cryolipolysis and can take several weeks after treatment to fully show results.

-8 to 12 weeks after your treatment, you will notice a reduction in fat and see a much more slim, sculpted appearance when you look in the mirror.
+8 to 12 weeks after your treatment, you should notice a reduction in fat and see a much more slim, sculpted appearance when you look in the mirror.
 The best part?
-Cool Sculpting results look natural, and they are long-lasting because once the fat cell dies, it cannot reproduce.
+Cool Sculpting results look natural, and they are long-lasting because once the fat cell dies, it cannot grow back or be replaced.

 Benefits of Cool Sculpting